Casanova

 Facts

 The "Funny how?" scene from Goodfellas—inspired Casanova’s signature motif: the "Smiley Face Signature."
-This element, often paired with spontaneous splashes and drips, channels raw emotion and unpredictability, becoming a recurring hallmark of his work.
+This element, often paired with scribbles, spontaneous splashes and drips, channels emotion and unpredictability, becoming a recurring hallmark of his work.